Table of Contents

-The purpose of a structured and medically monitored detox process is to guide you safely through the withdrawal symptoms.
-By tapering off opiates gradually, medical withdrawals can be better managed.
-The detox team will be able to provide medical interventions to alleviate discomfort, in addition to psychological support.
+The purpose of a structured and monitored detox process is to guide you safely through withdrawal symptoms.
+By tapering off opiates gradually, withdrawals can be better managed.
+The detox team will be able to provide interventions to alleviate discomfort, in addition to psychological support.
 This dual detox strategy leads to substantially higher detox completion rates.

 How Do You Become Addicted to Opiates?

 The brain has opioid receptors built into its reward center.
 When an opiate is ingested it triggers the release of endorphins, known as the brain’s “feel-good” chemicals.
 This causes a sense of euphoria, pain relief, and deep relaxation, a deeply pleasurable effect.
 The brain sends a signal to its reward center that this feels good and should be repeated.

 As repeated use of the drug continues, the brain will begin reducing the natural production of endorphins, which is a sign that tolerance is increasing.
 This often motivates someone to take higher doses than what is prescribed or to dose at more frequent intervals.
 Because the drug mimics natural brain chemicals, such as dopamine, the brain will stop producing its own dopamine, becoming dependent on the drug.
 When the individual attempts to stop using the opiate, he or she will experience highly unpleasant withdrawal symptoms within hours.